 Fresh is Best

 Have you ever walked down the “ethnic” food aisle at the grocery store only to find prepackaged and boxed curries and noodle bowls?
 Please friends, quickly divert your eyes and get out of isle 10!
 The essence of most curries, rice dishes, or noodle bowls relies on real ingredients and fresh produce to achieve that punch of flavour we’ve come to love and crave.
-That’s why I wanted to make this one pot Coconut Curry Noodle Bowl to show you how easy it is to create depth and rich flavours in your own kitchen.
-The ingredient list is full of fresh produce and simple elements that you probably already have in your kitchen.
+That’s why I wanted to make this one pot Thai Coconut Curry Noodle Soup to show you how easy it is to create depth and rich flavours in your own kitchen.
+The ingredient list is full of fresh vegetables including butternut squash and simple elements that you probably already have in your kitchen.
+The best part is that it can be made in one pot!
+Making it easy for you to whip up for the whole fam.

 A Note on Nutritional Yeast